GET - On Google Play

 Located in Vancouver, Coast & Mountains‘ Metro Vancouver area, New Westminster was originally the capital of British Columbia and known as the Royal City.
 There are many heritage buildings throughout the city which can be explored today by taking a heritage walking tour of the old town and some of the residential areas.
 And if you are a history buff visit Irving House built in the mid-1800s that was described as “The handsomest, the best and most home-like house of which British Columbia can yet boast”.
 Today you can revisit the splendour and grace of those pioneer days.
 And in December the house is transformed for a Victorian Christmas.

 A paddle-wheeler tour down the Fraser River offers lots to see, from wildlife to sunsets and a visit to the world-class interpretive Fraser River Discovery Centre on the quay showcases one of the great rivers of the world, and the importance it has played in the development of not only New Westminster, but also British Columbia.
-The Westminster Quay is also home to the River Market with popular eateries, fun things to do for the entire family, and fronting the river is a long boardwalk with stunning views across the river and lined with flowers and raised gardens that stretches for several kilometres.
+The Westminster Quay is also home to the River Market with popular eateries and boutique-type shops.
+Along the river is a long boardwalk with stunning views across the river and lined with flowers and raised gardens that stretches for several kilometres.

 Queen’s Park is New Westminster’s flagship park dating back to 1886.
 It is a 75 acre haven for outdoor enthusiasts and families with trails, flowers, sporting opportunities, petting farm, playgrounds.